mukhtar-github/mern-stack-app/MERN_Stack_Course.md

 ## Introduction

 Hi i'm Beau Carnes with freecodecamp.org.
 In this course i'm going to teach you how to make a *full stack web application* using the *Mern Stack*.
 But I'm going to teach you even more than other *Mern Stack* courses, I'm going to show you how to convert the Back-end of the app to Serverless, and how to host it for free in the cloud, so you don't even need *Node or Express*.

-The *Mern Stack* is a popular stack of technologies for building a *modern single page application*. *Mongodb* is a *document based open source database*. *Node.js* allows Javascript to run outside a browser in places like a web server. *Express* is a web application framework that makes it simpler to code a web server in javascript.
+The *Mern Stack* is a popular stack of technologies for building a *modern single page application*. *Mongodb* is a *document based open source database*.

+*Node.js* allows Javascript to run outside a browser in places like a web server. *Express* is a web application framework that makes it simpler to code a web server in javascript.
 And *React* is a Javascript front-end library for building *user interfaces*.
 In this course we will be building a *Restaurant Review Web App*.
 First I will talk about *Mongodb* and how to host your database in the cloud using Mongodb Atlas then I'll show you how to create the Back-end of the app using Node.js and Express.

 Our Server will interact with the database using the native Mongodb Javascript library instead of the Mongoose library used by many other *Mern Stack* courses.
 Why use an extra library if you don't have to.
 Next I will show how to create the Front-end with React and connect the front-end to the back-end at that point the *Mern Stack* app will be complete.
 But I'll have one more thing to show you in the final part of this course.

 I will show you how to replace the *Node-Express* backend with *Mongodb Realm*.
 This is a serverless platform that will allow us to do everything in the cloud without running our own server, and with a lot less code.
 Then I'll show you how we can use *Mongodb Realm* to host our React front-end, so our entire web app will be hosted for free on *Mongodb Realm*.
-01:51
-if you already know a lot about the mern
-01:52
-stack just skip to this time code
-01:55

-and go straight to where i show how to
+If you already know a lot about the *Mern Stack*, just skip and go straight to where I show how to convert the *Node-Express* backend to use *Mongodb Realm* instead.

-01:57
-convert the node express back in to use
-01:59
-mongodb realm instead
-02:01
-let me show you an overview of the
-02:03
-structure of the app we're going to
+Let me show you an overview of the structure of the app we're going to 02:04 build
-02:04
-build
 02:06